 If the accident resulted in only property damage then the offense is a misdemeanor level offense punishable by up to a year in jail and a fine of up to $600 and the loss of your drivers’ license.

 With the change of the law in October of 2016 evading responsibility has become almost like playing Russian roulette with your future and your liberty.
 If you leave the scene of an accident and someone has sustained a minor injury of some kind you will likely to be charged with a felony level evading responsibility which can expose you to jail time, significant periods of probation and a criminal record that will destroy your future.
 If you are reading this before the Police have arrested you it is imperative that you contact a Stamford evading responsibility defense attorney now to take immediate action to mitigate and de-escalate the situation by contacting the Police and attempting to resolve the situation without the need for an arrest by providing the needed information to the officers investigating the accident as soon as possible.
 If you have already been arrested then you should contact us so that we can set up a free initial consultation to review all the facts of your case and begin to develop a plan to defend your rights and work to have the charges dismissed if possible or reduced.Why Retain the Law Offices of Allan F. Friedman?

 - Evading Responsibility Investigations and / or Arrests take place at all hours so we are available 24/7

-- 25 years of experience defending Evading Responsibility Charges
+- Over 30 years of experience defending Evading Responsibility Charges

 - We will fight to protect your liberty and our focus is on results that will get you the best outcome possible